 - To make the pastry, put the flour in a bowl and rub in the butter until the mixture resembles fine breadcrumbs.

-- Beat the egg with one tablespoon of cold water and to the flour using your hand until it starts to come together.
+- Beat the egg yolk with two tablespoons of cold water and to the flour using a fork and then your hand until it starts to come together.
 Add the extra water if needed.

-- Rest in the fridge for 15 minutes and then roll out and line the tart tin.
+- Rest in the fridge for at least 30 minutes and then roll out and line the tart tin.

-- Chill again for 15 minutes and bake blind for 20-25 minutes until nicely golden.
+- Chill again for at least 15 minutes and bake blind for 20-25 minutes until nicely golden.

 - For the filling, peel the squash.
 Remove the seeds and cut in smallish chunks, place in a baking dish with a knob of butter, cover with tinfoil, sealing the edges and bake for 30 minutes-1 hour until soft.